Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 ## IMPORTANT:
 Soldering can be a dangerous activity, use proper protective gear, and only do this if you know how to __safely__!
 You can use the soldering iron to heat press the threaded inserts into the plastic, if you have the proper bits that fit the right size thread onto your soldering iron.

+Also check the [Images](Images) folder of this project.
+You will find more pictures from multiple angles of the trackers with all the components inside, they can serve as good reference when building/soldering the device.

 ---